a13n20/Marimo-Intro/README.md

 ## What is Marimo?

 Marimo is a reactive, open-source Python notebook.
-It's almost exactly like Jupyter Lab, but there are some key differences.
+It's very similar to Jupyter Lab, but there are some key differences in both the way it functions and the interface of the kernel.

 ### Reactive